 Transactional state stores can be used to store actor state.
 To specify which state store to be used for actors, specify value of property

 true in the metadata section of the state store component.
 Actors state is stored with a specific scheme in transactional state stores, which allows for consistent querying.
+Only a single state store component can be used as the statestore for all actors.
 Read the API reference to learn more about state stores for actors and the actors API reference

 Query state store directly

 Dapr saves and retrieves state values without any transformation.
 You can query and aggregate state directly from the underlying state store.